-If you’ve got two free hours in Cleveland, you have just enough time to discover a city that is actively being reborn—starting with Kimpton’s newest property, The Schofield Hotel.
-Opened this month after a $50 million renovation, the Victorian-era building is now fully restored, right down to the original terra-cotta exterior, which was masked by steel for nearly 40 years.
+If you’ve got two free hours in Cleveland, you have just enough time to discover a city that is actively being reborn — starting with the gorgeous Kimpton property, The Schofield Hotel.
+Reopened after a $50 million renovation, the Victorian-era building is now fully restored, right down to the original terra-cotta exterior, which was masked by steel for nearly 40 years.

 For Foodies: Ohio City

-Borrow one of the Schofield’s complementary PUBLIC Bikes and set off on a pleasant two-mile ride to nearby neighborhood Ohio City.
-The stretch of W. 25th Street is home to a vibrant mix of restaurants and bars and the city’s legendary West Side Market.
+Borrow one of the Schofield’s complementary PUBLIC Bikes and set off on a pleasant two-mile ride to the nearby neighborhood, Ohio City.
+The stretch of West 25th Street is home to a vibrant mix of restaurants and bars and the city’s legendary West Side Market.

 After you’ve worked up a thirst, head two blocks North of the market to visit Nano Brew.
 This brewpub serves memorable bites like the Spicy Burger, topped with cheddar, poblano peppers, caramelized onions, and spicy mayo.
 As the funkier little sister to Market Garden Brewery (located right next door to the market), Nano has a selection of Market Garden beers on tap, along with the house-made Nano Namber, a hoppy ale.

 The star attraction is the chance to try Nano’s weekly beer.
 Each week, Nano brews a small batch of a new experimental beer and serves it starting on Thursday nights.
-The most successful of these adventurous beers graduate into full production at Market Garden, giving visitors the opportunity to taste the inventive and the imaginative.
+The most successful of these adventurous beers graduate into full production at Market Garden, giving visitors the opportunity to taste the most inventive and imaginative brews.